Special Education Visual And Performing Arts

 By month/date, THE STUDENT will create dialogue for a character in a familiar story or experience 4 out of 5 trials for 7 out of 10 trial days as observed and recorded by staff.

-By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) you contribute to the scene 2 out of 5 trials for 5 out of 10 trial days as observed and recorded by staff.
+By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) yo contribute to the scene 2 out of 5 trials for 5 out of 10 trial days as observed and recorded by staff.

-By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) you contribute to the scene 3 out of 5 trials for 6 out of 10 trial days as observed and recorded by staff.
+By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) yo contribute to the scene 3 out of 5 trials for 6 out of 10 trial days as observed and recorded by staff.

-By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) you contribute to the scene 4 out of 5 trials for 7 out of 10 trial days as observed and recorded by staff.
+By month/date, THE STUDENT will select at least one element ( dialogue ,action, lighting, costume, props) yo contribute to the scene 4 out of 5 trials for 7 out of 10 trial days as observed and recorded by staff.

-Suggested Activities
+Suggested Activities for Goal Stem 3

 Brainstorm options for particular scenes and subject matter